 For the female rippers out there looking for a women specific ski, check out the Nordica Santa Ana 93.
 It has the same underfoot, and is the female version of the Enforcers.

-Salomon has been The skis are wide enough to handle powder, and do well in it, but they still hold up when skiing icy groomers.
+Salomon is known for their fantastic All Mountain Ski line up, but ones that particularly stand out are the QSTs.
+The skis are wide enough to handle powder, and do well in it, but they still hold up when skiing icy groomers.
 The QSTs are a low intermediate to advanced ski, and while I wouldn’t recommend learning to ski on them, they are great ski for someone who has a few runs under their belt and is looking to buy their first pair of skis.
 The QSTs initiate turns easily, perfect for someone learning to ski parallel, and they hold their edges, which is especially nice while carving on icy terrain.
 If you are a bumps skier, these will be your new best friend.

 The bad?
 Salomon is known for top sheet delamination so you may have to be prepared with some epoxy to fix it.
 The QSTs are not known for their performance at high speeds and they start to chatter at higher speeds.